SamTV12345/LIVISI-Unofficial-SmartHome-Frontend/README.md

 4. Enter the base url e.g. `http://192.168.1.20:8080`
 5. Enter the username, normally `admin`
 6. Enter your livisi shc password
+7. Run the script with `.\run.bat`
-7. Visit the ip address of your computer on port 8000.
+8. Visit the ip address of your computer on port 8000.
 You will be redirected to /ui.

 # UI